What can I learn from this page?

 It's important to be mindful of how you use comparisons and where they have the most utility.
-Keep in mind, comparisons and benchmarks are not targets, they are context.
+Keep in mind, that comparisons and benchmarks are not targets, they are context.
 It's common to see the benchmark as the former.
 If you are scoring 66% on a particular item, and you see (a relevant) comparison at 70%, then it's natural to see yourself as lagging in some way.
-However, at a high-level, this isn't that great a difference.
+However, at a high level, this isn't that great a difference.
 You're in the ballpark already.

 External benchmarks are comparative figures that are based on external companies.
 Ideally, these companies are very similar to your own.
 Similar size, industry, and basic composition.
 Usually, a company that is competing for the same or similar talent.
 There are a few key things to consider when using these benchmarks: